-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic Myeloid Leukemia or Multiple Myeloma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Guggul.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Uterine Malignant Mixed Mullerian Tumor or Primary Chronic Myeloid Leukaemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Guggul.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Guggul?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene KIT?
-Are the implications of taking Guggul supplements in Chronic Myeloid Leukemia the same as Multiple Myeloma?
-Is it one and the same if you are on treatment Pazopanib or on Lenalidomide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Guggul extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NRAS the same?
+Are the implications of Primary Uterine Malignant Mixed Mullerian Tumor the same as Primary Chronic Myeloid Leukaemia?
+Is it one and the same if you are on treatment with Cyclophosphamide or Cetuximab?

 Guggul is a fragrant resin produced by the Commiphora mukul tree, native to India, Bangladesh, and Pakistan.
 It is considered to have anti-inflammatory and antioxidant properties and has been used in the Indian Ayurvedic Medicine for centuries for various health conditions.
 Following are some of the purported uses of Guggul: